Y-elakkaoui/network-scanner-lab/README.md

 ## 📌 Project Overview

-This project demonstrates a complete cybersecurity workflow including network scanning, web enumeration, and system hardening using a controlled VMware lab environment.
+This project demonstrates a complete cybersecurity workflow including network scanning, web enumeration, system hardening, and validation using a VMware lab environment.

-The objective is to identify open services, assess potential vulnerabilities, and apply security improvements to reduce the attack surface.
+The objective is to identify exposed services, assess potential vulnerabilities, apply security improvements, and verify the effectiveness of those measures.

 ---